-It came in a little aluminum tin designed to look just like a Super Mario mushroom.
+It came in a little aluminum tin designed to look just like a Super Mario mushroom (something fans will recognize immediately).
 I loved the bright and cheery red-spotted cap.

 The cap was cut inside so that it covered the mushroom stem at an angle.
 That meant it was super fun to play with.
 Below is my rakish, mysterious mushroom.

 Enough about the cute factor.
-What was the candy component like?
+What was the Nintendo candy like?

 The mushroom stem was full of little pink compressed sugar candies.
 They, too, were shaped like mushrooms.